zYxDevs/rimgo/README.md

 | PRIVACY_DIAGNOSTICS   |                 |

 ## Contributing
 Pull requests are welcome!
+If you have any questions or bug reports, open an [issue](https://codeberg.org/video-prize-ranch/rimgo/issues/new).

+## License
-This software is released under the AGPL 3.0 license.
-In short, this means that if you make any modifications to the code and then publish the result (e.g. by hosting the result on a web server), you must publicly distribute your changes and declare that they also use AGPL 3.0.
+This software is released under the AGPL-3.0 license.
+If you make any modifications to the code and distribute it (including use on a network server), you must publicly distribute your changes and release them under the AGPL-3.0.